A systematic study of super-Eddington layers in the envelopes of massive stars

 The stellar models evolved using MLT++ are shown in the bottom panel of Figure~\ref{fig:HR_lrad_ledd}.
-The evolutionary paths of models computed with MLT++ are quite similar to models evolved with extra mixing.
-Although, unlike the models with extra mixing, models with MLT++ are not limited to ${\rm log T_{eff}/K \approx 3.73}$ and evolve to lower effective temperatures.
-The temperature profile of a 110\Msun{} star evolved with MLT++ (Figure~\ref{fig:profile_mltpp}) again shows a similar behaviour compared to the temperature profile of the 110\Msun{} star evolved with extra mixing (Figure~\ref{fig:profile_mlt}), at similar ${\rm log L}$ and ${\rm log T_{eff}}$.
-However, MLT++ artificially reduces ${\rm \nabla_T}$, such that the superadiabaticity and the specific entropy at the base of the convective envelope remain small despite having smaller convective velocity compared to the 110\Msun{} model with extra mixing.
+The evolutionary paths of models computed with MLT++ are quite similar to models evolved with enhanced mixing length.
+Although, unlike the models with enhanced mixing length, models with MLT++ are not limited to ${\rm log T_{eff}/K \approx 3.73}$ and evolve to lower effective temperatures.
+The temperature profile of a 110\Msun{} star evolved with MLT++ (Figure~\ref{fig:profile_mltpp}) again shows a similar behavior compared to the temperature profile of the 110\Msun{} star evolved with enhanced mixing length (Figure~\ref{fig:profile_mlt}), at similar ${\rm log L}$ and ${\rm log T_{eff}}$.
+However, MLT++ artificially reduces ${\rm \nabla_T}$, such that the superadiabaticity and the specific entropy at the base of the convective envelope remain small despite having lower convective velocity compared to the 110\Msun{} model with enhanced mixing length.